RWTH-EBC/AixLib/bin/README.md

 ## Configure Variables

 ### Github_Repository :
-This variable consists of owner/repo (e.g. RWTH-EBC/AixLib) and is used for code that was changed by the CI. (git@github.com:RWTH-EBC/AixLib.git)
+This variable consists of owner/repo (e.g. RWTH-EBC/AixLib).
+The variable is used for creating a pull request as well as create a new branch and push into that branch.

 ### StyleModel: